SpreeHertz/Sandmine.js/README.md

 # Docs
 You can make your own version of Sandmine.js.
 Please read the docs fully so that you understand what's happening, and to reduce the amount of errors you may run into.

-Also, it would be appreciated if you credit me.

 ## Step 1: Installation
 Install [VSCode](https://code.visualstudio.com/download) (or any other IDE you like), [Git](https://git-scm.com/download/), and [Node.js](https://nodejs.org).